 Appliqueing The Hexagons

-Bear in mind, you will need to remove the paper hexagons.
-However, it is easier if you can keep the paper hexagons in the patchwork panel as long as possible.
-As the panel keeps its shape better and is easier to work with.
+Bear in mind that you will need to remove the paper hexagons.
+However, keeping the paper hexagons in the patchwork panel as long as possible is more accessible as the panel keeps its shape better and is easier to work with.

 8. Repeat, this time going around the outer edge of the whole hexagon panel.
-This should be enough to securely attach the hexagons to the cushion cover.
+This should be enough to attach the hexagons to the cushion cover securely.

-This is a lovely project to do, as you don’t need to get your sewing machine out.
+This is a lovely project, as you don’t need to get your sewing machine out.
 It can be done slowly over time in the evenings while watching TV.
-The final cushion looks great I love the retro feel of the fabric and the patchwork effect.
+The final cushion looks excellent; I love the retro feel of the fabric and the patchwork effect.

-Reverse applique is another fun easy technique that I have used to make some super cute reverse heart applique Valentine pockets.
+Reverse applique is another fun, easy technique I have used to make some super cute reverse heart applique Valentine pockets.

 These hexagon patchwork shapes are sometimes referred to as hexies.
-I love making hexies so much, that I used this paper hexagon method to make a denim patchwork chairs with old jeans for a really fabulous upcycle.
+I love making hexies so much that I used this paper hexagon method to make denim patchwork chairs with old jeans for a fabulous upcycle.

 I’ve also made denim patchwork placemats.
 However, this time the hexagons were made using triangle patchwork shapes.

-If you like to make your own pillows and cushion for your home, I have some wonderful tutorials for both upcycled sweater pillows and repurposed denim pillows.
-The most popular being my patchwork Boho jeans pillows.
+If you like making pillows and cushions for your home, I have some beautiful tutorials for upcycled sweater pillows and repurposed denim pillows.
+The most popular is my patchwork Boho jeans pillows.
+You will also find lots more easy hand sewing projects here.

 50 Sewing Projects to Use Up All Those Little Scraps of Fabric - Unfines